 What are Clinical Trials?

-Clinical trials are research studies that are conducted in humans (healthy participants or patients with a specific health issue) in order to study and test new medical treatments, such as drugs, vaccines, medical devices (e.g. spinal cord stimulators), medical procedures, clinical strategies and diagnostic tests.
+Clinical trials are research studies that are conducted in people (healthy participants or patients with a specific health issue) in order to study and test new medical treatments, such as drugs, vaccines, medical devices (e.g. spinal cord stimulators), medical procedures (e.g. surgical procedures), and diagnostic tests.
 Clinical trials may also be conducted to study new combinations of treatments, or to compare treatments, or to study an already available treatment for a new use (e.g. to trial a drug currently used for depression in patients with chronic pain).

 This article will focus on clinical trials for new drugs or medical devices.
-It will provide an overview of what comes before clinical trials, the stages / phases of clinical trials, the regulatory, ethical and safety requirements, who is involved in clinical trials, what is involved and what happens after a trial is complete.
+It will provide an overview of the research that comes before clinical trials, the stages / phases of clinical trials, the regulatory, ethical and safety requirements, who is involved in conducting a clinical trial, what is involved, and what happens after a trial is complete.

 What Comes Before Clinical Trials?